PhilaNgcamu/chat-app/README.md

 2. **Registration Screen**: Enables users to create a new account by providing necessary details.

-3. **Profile Screen**: Allows users to view and update their profile informati non and settings.
+3. **Profile Screen**: Allows users to view and update their profile information non and settings.

 4. **Individual Chat Screen**: Displays private conversations between two users with message timestamps, read receipts, and typing indicators.